eclipse-sumo/sumo/docs/web/docs/Simulation/Taxi.md

 By default, there is only a single taxi fleet using line attribute 'taxi' and taxi customers use attribute `lines="taxi"` for their rides.
 It is permitted to define the line attribute for taxi with the prefix 'taxi:' and an arbitrary suffix (i.e. "taxi:fleetA").
-Likewise, tt is permitted to define the lines attribute for rides with the prefix 'taxi:' and a suffix.
+Likewise, it is permitted to define the lines attribute for rides with the prefix 'taxi:' and a suffix.
 When this is done, the following rules are applied when assigning taxis to customers:

 - a taxi with line 'taxi:X' may only pick up customers with matching ride attribute lines="taxi:X" (for any value of X)